-Significant portions of the CRD exploration claims are subject to Net Smelter Return ("NSR") royalty agreements, ranging between 1% and 4% (Figure 3-5 and Appendix B), which would be payable upon production and sale of product, i.e., there are no advance royalties.
-IVNE has purchased certain royalty interests already and formed an opinion on others.
-As part of its land consolidation effort, IVNE is continually clarifying and negotiating the relevant royalty terms to sensibly lessen the royalty burden.
+Significant portions of the patented and unpatented mining lode claims are subject to Net Smelter Return (NSR) royalty agreements, ranging between 1% and 4% (Figure 3-4 and Appendix B), which would be payable upon production and sale of product, i.e., there are no advance royalties.
+IE has purchased certain royalty interests already and formed an opinion on others.
+As part of its land consolidation effort, IE is continually clarifying and negotiating the relevant royalty terms to sensibly lessen the royalty burden.

-Figure 3-5: IVNE Claims NSR Royalty Agreements
+Figure 3-4: IE Claims NSR royalty agreements